Saint Eligius: Veneration

+The feast day of Eligius is celebrated on 1 December.
 Eligius is particularly honored in Flanders, in the province of Antwerp, and at Tournai, Kortrijk, Ghent, Bruges, and Douai.
-During the Middle Ages his relics were the object of special veneration, and were repeatedly divided and transferred to other resting-places, in 881, 1066, 1137, 1255, and 1306.
-A good deal of legend has gathered round the life of Eligius, who is still very popular with goldsmiths, farriers and car mechanics.
+During the Middle Ages his relics were the object of special veneration and were repeatedly divided and transferred to other resting places, in 881, 1066, 1137, 1255, and 1306.
+A good deal of legend has gathered around the life of Eligius, who is still very popular with goldsmiths, farriers and car mechanics.

 Patronage

-Eligius is the patron saint of horses and cattle and is also the patron saint of goldsmiths, blacksmiths, metalworkers in general and the British Army corps of Royal Electrical and Mechanical Engineers (REME).
+Eligius is the patron saint of horses and cattle and is also the patron saint of goldsmiths, blacksmiths, metalworkers in general, numismatists/coin collectors and the British Army corps of Royal Electrical and Mechanical Engineers (REME).

-An annual mass is celebrated around 9 December at Notre Dame de Paris for members of the Confraternity of Saint Éloi.
+A mass is celebrated around 9 December at Notre Dame de Paris for members of the Confraternity of Saint Éloi.
 This follows the tradition of the May offering, usually a religious painting, made to the Cathedral between 1630 and 1707 by the goldsmiths of Paris.
 The tradition of the Guild Chapel was revived in 1953 by the Paris goldsmiths who provided the altar, crucifix above it and a statue of Eligius.

 Iconography

-Eligius is invariably depicted in bishop's garb, holding his emblem, a goldsmith's hammer.
+Eligius is invariably depicted in bishop's garb, alongside his emblem, a goldsmith's hammer.
 The only exceptions are the illustrations to Vita Sancti Eligii that depict episodes before his investiture as bishop.
-He is generally represented as a bishop, a crosier in his right hand, holding a miniature church of chased gold on the open palm of his left hand.
+He is generally represented as a bishop, a crosier in his right hand, holding a miniature church of chased gold in the open palm of his left hand.

 The Petrus Christus panel of 1449 illustrating this article, since the removal of its overpainted halo in 1993, is now recognised in the Lehman Collection at the Metropolitan Museum of Art as the Vocational Portrait of a Goldsmith, and not as a depiction of Eligius.